voxel51/fiftyone/docs/source/integrations/cvat.rst

-In addition, if you are editing existing labels using the `attributes=True` syntax (the default) to infer the label schema for an existing field, if a boolean attribute with the name `"occluded"` is found, it will automatically be linked to the occlusion widget
+In addition, if you are editing existing labels using the `attributes=True` syntax (the default) to infer the label schema for an existing field, if a boolean attribute with the name `"occluded"` is found, it will automatically be linked to the occlusion widget.

 .. note::